briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

-    for projected stormwater runoff flows, volumes, and timing into and through all SCMs for flood control, channel protection, water quality, and the condition of the habitat, stability, and incision of each water resource and its floodplain, as required in [Section 1357.09][] of this Chapter.
+    for projected stormwater runoff flows, volumes, and timing into and through all SCMs for flood control, channel protection, water quality, and the condition of the habitat, stability, and incision of each water resource and its floodplain, as required in [Section 1357.09][CF Section 1357.09] of this Chapter.
 These submittals shall be completed for both pre- and post-development land use conditions and shall include the underlying assumptions and hydrologic and hydraulic methods and parameters used for these calculations.
 The applicant shall also include critical storm determination and demonstrate that the runoff from offsite areas have been considered in the calculations.

     13. _(13)_ List of all contractors and subcontractors before construction:
     Prior to construction or before the pre-construction meeting, provide the